-From the website:
+According to the website:

 Central KYC Registry is a centralized repository of KYC records of customers in the financial sector with uniform KYC norms and inter-usability of the KYC records across the sector with an objective to reduce the burden of producing KYC documents and getting those verified every time when the customer creates a new relationship with a financial entity.

-Why Central KYC?
+Why Central KYC (CKYC)?

-- CKYC will have a unique KYC identifier – 14-digit KYC Identification Number (KIN) or a CKYC number -linked with ID proof.
+- CKYC will have the following features:+A unique KYC identifier – A 14-digit KYC Identification Number (KIN) or a CKYC number -linked with ID proof.

-For investing in mutual funds, you can get it done in two ways:
+If you are a potential investor of mutual funds, you can get it done in two ways:

-- Ask your MF distributor
+- Ask your mutual fund distributor

 - PAN Card

 - Identity Proof – passport, driver’s license, Aadhar Card, voter’s id etc are considered valid proofs

 - Address Proof – passport, driver’s license etc are considered valid proofs